- Contracts 101

 Answer 19: Maybe.
 All purchases related to IT products and/or services must go through the OIT Product Review (note: link “Product Review” to https://wmich.edu/it/productreview).
 Business Services and Legal will not contract review documentation and Purchasing will not issue a purchase order or contract until the product is approved by IT.
 Note that this process is a separate process from IT involvement in any RFP or RFQ specification review and feedback during the procurement process.

-Answer 20: Business Services approves contracts for insurance and institutional risk and executes agreements up to $500,000.
+Answer 20: Risk Manager reviews all contracts for insurance and institutional risk, and executes agreements up to $500,000.
 The Associate Vice President or Vice President of the Office of Business and Finance Contracts approves above $500,000.

 Answer 21: OGC reviews all contracts to assess legal risk to the university, unless the agreement is on a General Counsel-approved template.